Gowthamch9/superstore-profitability-analysis/README.md

 ---

-## 📞 Questions & Contact

-For questions about this analysis:
-- Review the Executive Summary: `Final_Presentation.pptx`
-- Explore interactive dashboards: `final_dashboard.pbix`
-- Check detailed documentation in `/Documentation` folder

----

 ## 📄 License

 This analysis is provided as a portfolio project.
 The original Superstore dataset is publicly available on Kaggle.

----

-## ⭐ If You Found This Useful

-If this analysis helped you or inspired your own work, please consider:
-- ⭐ Starring this repository
-- 💬 Sharing on LinkedIn or Twitter
-- 🔗 Linking to this project in your portfolio
-- 📧 Providing feedback or suggestions

----

-**Last Updated:** May 18, 2026
-**Version:** 1.0
-**Status:** ✅ Complete & Production Ready